JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/examples/alts-problem.md

     # only keep first solution
     first(solutions(solve(start_sys)))
 end
+δ_start = first.(δδ̄_results)
+δ̄_start = last.(δδ̄_results)
 ```

 ## Step 2
 In the next step we turn our problem around.
 Instead of looking for the precision points we act as if we picked these precision points and wanted to find all other four bars whose coupler curves move through these precision points.
-Wampler et. al. showed that there are $8652$ solutions for this polynomial system.
+Wampler et. al. showed that there are $6 \cdot 1442 = 8652$ solutions for this polynomial system.

 Since we already have one solution we can use [monodromy](guides/monodromy) to find all other solutions.
 In order to speed up the calculation we can exploit two group actions acting on the solution set.